 So, in Landry, the Warriors get a fantastic post-up scorer who is also an underrated defender.
 Not a bad crescendo to an already excellent Warriors offseason.

-Topics: Carl Landry
+Tags: Carl Landry